ParkvilleData/MetaGenePipe/README.rst

 An example tree of the the output directory and the associated output definitions are below:

+Quality Control

+* {sampleName}.TG_R1_fastqc.zip: Fastqc output for each of the individual sample files
+* multiqc_report.html: Combined report of all fastqc files

 The Assembly directory contains the following

+* {sampleName}.megahit.contigs.fa: Final assembled contigs
-* merged.contigs.k27.fa: Kmer assembled contigs: assembled contigs for the kmer values, represented in the "intermediate_contigs" folder
+* {sampleName}.{kmer}.fastg: Assembly graph for {kmer} assembled contigs, where {kmer} produces the largest assembled contig file size in the `intermediate_contigs` folder
-* merged.megahit.contigs.fa: Final assembled contigs
+* intermediate_contigs: a folder containing all intermediate assembled contigs {sampleName}.contigs.k{kmer}.fastg
-* merged.37.fastg: A fastg file.
-Fastg is the assembly graph produced by the assembler.
-* merged.megahit.blast.out: Raw blast results for the contigs
+* {sampleName}.megahit.blast.out: Raw blast results for the contigs
-* merged.megahit.blast.parsed: Blast results parsed to be easily viewed in tsv format
+* {sampleName}.megahit.blast.parsed: Blast results parsed to be easily viewed in tsv format

 Gene prediction contains the output from prodigal